djanov/recup/README.md

 **The big picture: bundles give you services, and those services can be controlled in config.yml .
 Every bundle works little bit different - but if we can understand this basic concept, we can figure out and do whatever configuration we need**

+### Environments

+If **config.yml** is so important then the question is what ar all of those other files - like **config_dev.yml**, **config_test.yml**, **parameters.yml**, **security.yml** and **service.yml**?

+The answer is **Environments**.
+In Symfony, an environment is a set of configuration.
+Environments are also one of the most powerful features.

+Think about it: an application is a big collection of code.
+But to get the code running it needs configuration.
+It needs to know what your database  password, what file your logger should write to, and what priority of messages it should bother logging.

+### The dev and prod Environments

+Symfony has two environments by default: **dev** and **prod**.
+In the **dev** environment your code is booted with a lot of logging and debugging tools.
+But in the **prod** environment, that same code is booted with minimal logging and other configuration that makes everything fast.

+> There's a third environment called **test** for writing automated tests.

+**app.php** versus **app_dev.php**

+These are lives in **web** directory, which is the document root.
+This is the only directory whose files can be accessed publicly.

+These two files - **app.php** and **app_dev.php** - are the keys.
+When we visit the app, we always executing one of these files.
+Since we're using the **server:run** built-in web server we're executing **app_dev.php**
+The web server is preconfigured to hit this file.

+That mean's when we go to **localhost:8000/test/watever** that's equivalent to going to **localhost:8000/app_dev.php/test/watever**.
+With that URL, the page still loads exactly before.

+So to switch to the **prod** environment just copy that URL and change **app_dev.php** to **app.php**.
+Now we are in the **prod** environment: same app, but no web toolbar or other dev tools, this is optimized for speed.

+In production we won't have this ugly **app.php* in the URL: you'll configure the web server to execute that file when nothing appears in the URL.

+Other than on your production server, we are always want to be in the **dev** environment.

 March 18, 2016 (adding Cache Service)
 =====================================

 We're going to be rendering lot of for example markdown, and we don't want to do this on every request - I'ts just too slow.
 We need to cache the parsed markdown.
-Symfony have a bundel called **DoctrineCacheBundle** for that.
+Symfony have a bundle called **DoctrineCacheBundle** for that.

 ### Enabling DoctrineCacheBundle